 Santillana de Mar or Comillas are good choices.
-I highly recommend the boutique hotel Pasada Torres del Milano just a few kilometres away from Comillas and love the personality of the place.
+I highly recommend the boutique hotel Pasada Torres del Milano just a few kilometers away from Comillas and love the personality of the place.

-It was one of my favourite stays the entire trip!
+It was one of my favorite stays the entire trip!

 What to Eat in Cantabria:

 It’s no surprise that seafood and fish are daily staples as a result of Cantabria being located right on the coast.
 Be sure to try seafood tapas.
 My foodie friend Lauren also recommends Cantabrian cheesecake (Quesada pasiega) for dessert!